 In 1852, William and Maximilla Riddle traveled the Oregon Trail and then the Applegate Trail to settle in the South Umpqua River country of Southern Oregon.
-This region was subsequently known as Riddle Valley and by 1884 known as Riddle, Oregon.
+This region was subsequently known as Riddle Valley and, by 1884, Riddle, Oregon.

 In 1860, the Army sent Major Enoch Steen to protect settlers and determine the feasibility of a road from southeastern Oregon to the Willamette Valley.
-After fighting and riving off members of the Paiute tribe of the mountain, his party named many prominent topographic features including Steens Mountain.
+After fighting and riving off members of the Paiute tribe of the mountain, his party named many prominent topographic features, including Steens Mountain.
 In 1864, Captain George B. Curry led a unit of the 1st Oregon Cavalry through the area.
-The cavalrymen crossed a river on the west slope of Steens Mountain during a violent thunderstorm.
+During a violent thunderstorm, the cavalrymen crossed a river on the west slope of Steens Mountain.
 Curry named the river Donder and Blitzen, which in German means thunder and lightning.
 Over time, it became known as the Donner und Blitzen River.

-Cattle were driven into the area in 1872 and that same year, one of William Riddle’s sons, Tobias, married Sarah Smyth and moved to the Harney Basin with his in-laws.
-Initially, they settled at some warm springs near Hines and, after a tough winter, moved to more moderate climes near present-day Diamond, Oregon.
+Cattle were driven into the area in 1872, and that same year, one of William Riddle’s sons, Tobias, married Sarah Smyth and moved to the Harney Basin with his in-laws.
+Initially, they settled at some warm springs near Hines and, after a harsh winter, moved to more moderate climes near present-day Diamond, Oregon.
 Tobias and Sarah would have nine children.

-Later, in the 1870’s the Riddles sold their holdings to Peter French, the famous cattle baron, for $30,000 and they moved back to the Riddle Valley.
-Shortly thereafter, Sarah’s father and brother were killed by Indians during the Bannock War.
+Later, in the 1870s, the Riddles sold their holdings to Peter French, the famous cattle baron, for $30,000, and they moved back to the Riddle Valley.
+Shortly after that, Sarah’s father and brother were killed by Indians during the Bannock War.

-By the 1900s many cattle ranches had been established in valleys surrounding Steens Mountain.
-Three of these ranchers were the Riddle Brothers — Walter, Frederick, and Benjamin, who were the sons of Tobias and Sarah Smyth Riddle.
-The three bachelor brothers arrived around 1900, at which time there were some 100,000 cattle and sheep grazing the open range in valleys surrounding Steens Mountain.
+By the 1900s, many cattle ranches had been established in valleys surrounding Steens Mountain.
+Three of these ranchers were the Riddle Brothers — Walter, Frederick, and Benjamin, the sons of Tobias and Sarah Smyth Riddle.
+The three bachelor brothers arrived around 1900 when some 100,000 cattle and sheep were grazing the open range in valleys surrounding Steens Mountain.

 The three Riddle brothers lived on their ranch for 50 years and none of them ever married.
 In the late 1950s, they sold their ranch to a man named Rex Clemens, who continued to raise livestock on the property for nearly 30 years.

-In 1986, the Bureau of Land Management purchased the property from Clemens in order to maintain the ranch for its historic value.
+In 1986, the Bureau of Land Management purchased the property from Clemens to maintain the ranch for its historical value.
 In 1991, the Riddle Ranch was listed as a historic district on the National Register of Historic Places.

 Today, the Riddle Brothers Ranch National Historic District is part of the historical context of pioneer settlement and the development of the livestock industry in the American West.

-Fishing, hiking, horseback riding, exploring, or relaxing along the Little Blitzen River among shaded cottonwoods are some of the many activities awaiting you at Riddle Brothers Ranch.
-Visitors may hike the Cold Springs Road north of Riddle Brothers Ranch to access portions of the Steens Mountain Wilderness, or east cross-country to reach Little Blitzen Gorge.
-Camping is not permitted at the site and though there are a number of Native American archeological sites on the ranch property; these are not open to the public.
+Fishing, hiking, horseback riding, exploring, or relaxing along the Little Blitzen River among shady cottonwoods are some of the many activities awaiting you at Riddle Brothers Ranch.
+Visitors may hike the Cold Springs Road north of Riddle Brothers Ranch to access portions of the Steens Mountain Wilderness or east cross-country to reach Little Blitzen Gorge.
+Camping is not permitted at the site, and though there are several Native American archeological sites on the ranch property, these are not open to the public.

-Access to Riddle Brothers Ranch is regulated by a locked gate during the summer season, which is usually mid-June through October.
+A locked gate regulates access to Riddle Brothers Ranch during the summer season, which is usually mid-June through October.
 The gate is open to vehicular travel periodically throughout the week and as conditions allow.
 Travelers should call the Burns District office or check the sign on the access gate to find out when the road will be open.
 Access by foot, bicycle, or horseback is permitted anytime.
 The road into Riddle is rough, especially during wet conditions.
-High clearance, four-wheel drive vehicles are recommended.
+High-clearance, four-wheel-drive vehicles are recommended.

 Directions to Riddle Brothers Ranch – From Burns, take State Highway 78 southeast for approximately two miles.
 Turn right onto State Highway 205 and travel south for 60 miles to Frenchglen.
 Continue on 205 through the town of Frenchglen and up “P” Hill, travel approximately 10 miles, then turn left on the Steens Mountain Loop Road south entrance.
 The turn-off to Riddle Brothers is approximately 20 miles off Highway 205.